Greggy1234/Save-the-Prince/README.md

 - [Sprite Sheet Extractor](https://spritesheet-extractor.vercel.app/)

-  -This extracted the sprites used for the game from their respective style sheets
+  - This extracted the sprites used for the game from their respective style sheets

 - [GitHub](https://github.com/)